- No, coyotes are not generally dangerous to humans. However, these animals can switch roles between predator and scavenger as the need demands.

 In fact, there have only been three reported human deaths caused by coyotes.

-The lack of attacks make once consider the question, “will coyotes attack humans?”
-Although the answer is a usually not.
-It doesn’t mean that coyotes aren’t alongside us.
-Coyotes may form families, but they’re not traditionally pack-predators like wolves — and they’re unlikely to approach humans while they’re hunting solo or with a single partner.
+The lack of attacks makes one consider the question, “Will coyotes attack humans?”
+Although the answer is usually not, it doesn’t mean that coyotes aren’t alongside us.
+Coyotes may form families, but they’re not traditionally pack predators like wolves — and they’re unlikely to approach humans while they’re hunting solo or with a single partner.

 The fact that they hunt at night reduces the risk of coyotes and humans crossing paths.
 A disproportionate number of those attacks happened in California, and Los Angeles, in particular, has become a place where urban coyotes have become a regular sight.